Tuesday, December 04, 2007

 Anyway -- here are the football conversation starters for the US.

-1. How do you think (QB) will do this year?
+1. How do you think (QB)

-2. We didn't get much draft coverage over here, how do you think that (NFL Team) did?
+2. We didn't get much draft coverage over here, how do you think that (NFL Team)

 3. How do you think that the defense will be this year?